metio/terraform-provider-k8s/docs/data-sources/resources_teleport_dev_teleport_provision_token_v2.md

 Read-Only:

 - `allow` (Attributes List) Allow is a list of Rules, nodes using this token must match one allow rule to use this token. (see [below for nested schema](#nestedatt--spec--kubernetes--allow))
+- `static_jwks` (Attributes) StaticJWKS is the configuration specific to the 'static_jwks' type. (see [below for nested schema](#nestedatt--spec--kubernetes--static_jwks))
+- `type` (String) Type controls which behavior should be used for validating the Kubernetes Service Account token.
+Support values: - 'in_cluster' - 'static_jwks' If unset, this defaults to 'in_cluster'.

 <a id="nestedatt--spec--kubernetes--allow"></a>
 ### Nested Schema for `spec.kubernetes.allow`